Rambunctious spontaneity, with a healthy dose of anxiety throughout

 SUN, NOV 12, 2 PM

 This performance is open to everyone, but the artists are offering it as a relaxed performance.
 Relaxed performances are for people, with or without disabilities, who prefer some flexibility in regards to noise and movement in the theater.
 Stage lighting and sound have been adapted by the artists to be less intense.
 Patrons are free to leave and reenter the theater as necessary, and the theater lights are kept at a glow to facilitate movement.
 Sensory rest areas are available outside the theater for patrons to take a break before returning to the show.
 Volunteers, many of whom are members of the disabled community, are present to assist.
-ASL interpretation and audio description is also provided.
+ASL interpretation is provided by Shannon Moutinho and Sam Freeman.
 For more information, call the MCA Box Office at 312-397-4010.

 About the Artist